Andy Ellis Biography

 A Path to Politics

 With a commitment to effective and compassionate public policy, Andy has been active in Maryland politics for 10 years.
 He served as Baltimore City Green Party Co-Chair from 2015 to 2017 and Maryland Green Party Co-Chair from 2019 to 2020.
-In addition, has served the Green Party of the United States a member of its Presidential Campaign Support Committee, 2020 -2021; Co-Chair of its Accreditation Committee, 2019-2022; a member of its Ballot Access Committee 2023-2025 and Chair of that Committee’s Legal Policy and Legislative Working Group, 2024-2025.
+In addition, he has served the Green Party of the United States as a member of its Presidential Campaign Support Committee, 2020 -2021; Co-Chair of its Accreditation Committee, 2019-2022; a member of its Ballot Access Committee 2023-2025, Chair of that Committee’s Legal Policy and Legislative Working Group, 2024-2025; Co-Chair of The Coordinated Campaign Committee, 2025 .

-In 2018, Andy represented the Green Party as a Delegate candidate for the Maryland General Assembly from the 45th District, earning a higher percentage of votes than any previous Delegate candidate from that area.
+In 2018, Andy was nominated by the Green Party as a State Delegate candidate for the Maryland General Assembly from the 45th District.
 As Chair of Baltimore for Democracy in 2024, he led a successful city-wide campaign to defeat a well-financed effort to decrease the size of the Baltimore City Council.

 Civic Minded

 Andy is a recognized civic leader.
-Mayor Brandon Scott appointed him to the Baltimore City Charter Commission during its 2023 session, he has served as a board member of Dewmore Baltimore, and as an organizer for Harford Road civic and development promotions.
+Mayor Brandon Scott appointed him to the Baltimore City Charter Commission and he served in 2023-2024, he has served as a board member of Dewmore Baltimore, and as an organizer for Harford Road community and civic and development promotions.

 Varied Work Experience